 Also included is a detailed study and guide to the choral masterwork, Antonio Vivaldi's "Gloria."
 In this section, Bruce Chamberlain includes an extended history of the work, analysis charts, and rehearsal strategies.

-Teaching Music through Performance in Choir, Volume 3, is an essential resource for choir directors at all levels and a major contribution to the choral field.
+Teaching Music through Performance in Choir, Volume 3 is an essential resource for choir directors at all levels and is a major contribution to the choral field.